Sexuality of Frederick the Great: Voltaire

-In his memoirs of 1759, Voltaire lashed out at Frederick with bits, malice and perfidy in order to avenge his quarrels during his time in Potsdam and in particular his ignominious internment in Frankfurt in 1753.
+In his memoirs of 1759, Voltaire lashed out at Frederick with malice and perfidy in order to avenge his quarrels during his time in Potsdam and in particular his ignominious internment in Frankfurt in 1753.
 The pamphlet also contains plenty of mockery of the homosexuality of the king and many of his courtiers, along with all sorts of risqué details, like the king's eyes being drawn to the male dancers' legs in ballet, Fredersdorf serving the king "in more ways than one to encourage him", etc. Goethe, who read these memoirs not without pleasure, called them "the model of all scandalous writings".
 In these Mémoires, he explicitly detailed the homosexuality of Frederick and his closest social circle.
 He writes: "when His Majesty was dressed and booted, the Stoic gave some moments to the sect of Epicurus; he had two or three favorites come, either lieutenants of his regiment, or pages, or haidouks [Hungarian infantrymen], or young cadets.
 They took coffee.
 He to whom the handkerchief was thrown stayed another quarter of an hour in privacy."
 A copy of the manuscript was stolen, and after Voltaire's death, pirated excerpts from it were published in Amsterdam in 1784 as The Private Life of the King of Prussia.
 Publicly, Frederick acted unconcerned about the revelations.
 However, he had its publication suppressed in France, and attempted to suppress it elsewhere as well.

-Eventually, both resumed their correspondence, aired their mutual recriminations, and remained on friendly terms until Voltaire's death.
+In 1757, on Voltaire's initiative, Frederick's sister Wilhelmine arranged for a resumption of correspondence between him and the king, who initially appeared brittle and had replies written by a secretary.
+But Voltaire's contact with the Prussian king seemed essential for his prestige in France, especially since the philosopher was still ignored at the court of Versailles.
+Gradually they exchanged polite letters again.
+Eventually both aired their mutual recriminations, and remained on friendly terms until Voltaire's death in 1778.
+When Suzanne Necker raised funds for a statue of Voltaire in 1770, the king also donated to it.
+The famous statue of the naked philosopher by Jean-Baptiste Pigalle (1776) can now be seen in the Louvre.